MixinNetwork/trusted-group/mvm/README.md

 Developer contracts balance check to ensure they can only do transfer out without exceeding the balance.

 To prevent MEV, i.e. the extraction of value from Ethereum users by reordering, inserting, and censoring transactions within blocks.
 MTG should send the transaction with a monotically increasing nonce inside.
+When the developer contracts receive new notifications, they should ensure all the messages are in strictly correct order, if there is a gap, they should abort execution and wait until valid transactions come.

 ## Interoperability